pogesz00/Cattus_AFP2/README.md

 HOW TO START BACKEND
 1. open terminal
 2. cd backend
-3. cd frontend
+3. cd cattus
 4. nodemon start
-5. localhost:3000 in the browser
+5. localhost:3100 in the browser